dase2024-01/nomelmatungiss/README.md

 1. The application does not dig into browser tabs and does not take their names into account.
 2. No GUI interface.
-3. Passwords are generated per device, no syncing is available.
+3. Passwords are generated per device, no device syncing is available.

 ## Behaviour Configuration:

 This configuration file, .json, is for a password generator application.
 Below are the details of the configuration parameters and their functions:

+the mode with which the password is authenticated, `authentication`: "hsm" or "passwords"

 the app name for which the password is generated.
 By default left empty, then the latest app launched is perceived as the application.